 Demerol Rehabilitation Programs

 Granite Recovery Centers offer rehabilitation services for people who have developed a Demerol addiction.
 The first phase of treatment is usually medical detox during which your body is cleansed of the drug.
 Whether you begin treatment with the inpatient program or the outpatient program, this is a key phase in your recovery journey.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Included in the treatment plan are individual and group counseling sessions, which we host at our centers.
 In addition to physical treatment, we aim to achieve long-term recovery and, therefore, focus on psychological and emotional wellbeing as well.
 We also encourage our patients to enroll in recreational therapy activities such as yoga.